Naskida15/Naskida15/README.md

 - 👀 I’m interested in Web-programming, Data-Science, DevOps
 - 👾 I’m currently learning FastAPI, React, System Design
-- 📅 My 2022 Plan: Dive deep into Python, Api frameworks, DevOps, System Design 🌚
+- 📅 My 2022 Plan: Dive deep into Python, API frameworks, DevOps, System Design 🌚
 - 💬 Fun Fact: If a project is interesting, I can't stop working on it 😄

 ### 🛠️ Stack and tools: